top of page

 2. You’re Qualified, But You Lack Interview Skills

-Do you know someone who’s super smart, but for whatever reason, just isn’t a good test-taker?
+Do you know someone super smart, but for whatever reason, just isn’t a good test-taker?
 They get nervous, they feel boxed in, they choke—well, the same thing can happen in interviews.

 It could be that you have the exact right qualifications to get in the door, but once you’re sitting across from the hiring manager you repeatedly put your foot in your mouth.
 Maybe you throw your old boss or colleagues under the bus, so you don’t come off like a team player.
 Maybe you ask questions that make it clear you didn’t do your research.
 Maybe you don’t ask any questions at all.
-Maybe you skip the thank you note because you think it doesn’t really matter.
+Maybe you skip the thank you note because you think it doesn’t matter.

 The Approach